-Name, Address and Year of Birth(1) Michael J. Zugay 1979 Positions Held and Principal Occupation(s) During the Past 5 Years See above.
-Michael Pungello 1957 Michael Pungello, Managing Director of BlackRock, is a member of Global Fund and Accounting Services and is Co-Head of BlackRock's Global Alternatives Operations.
+Name, Address and Year of Birth (1) Positions Held and Principal Occupation(s) During the Past 5 Years James E. Keenan 1976 See above.
+Michael Pungello 1957 Michael Pungello, Managing Director of BlackRock, is a member of Global Accounting and Product Services and is Co- Head of BlackRock's Global Alternatives Operations.
 Mr. Pungello is responsible for administrative support for various alternative products including hedge funds, hedge fund of funds and private equity funds.
-In addition, Mr. Pungello is a member of the Business Operations Leadership Committee.
 Mr. Pungello served as CFO of BlackRock Global Horizons I L.P. from prior to 2012 to 2014.
 Mr. Pungello's service with BlackRock dates back to 1998, including his years with Merrill Lynch Investment Managers, which merged with BlackRock in 2006.
 Prior to moving to his current role in 2006, Mr. Pungello was the Chief Financial Officer for Merrill Lynch Alternative Investments.
 Mr. Pungello began his career in 1979 at Deloitte & Touche where he was a Partner in Deloitte's securities and investment company practices.
 Mr. Pungello earned a BBA degree in accounting from Fordham University in 1979 and an MBA degree in finance from New York University in 1987.
 Charles C.S.
 Park 1967 Charles C.S.
 Park is Chief Compliance Officer of the Company and Chief Compliance Officer of the Advisor.
 Mr. Park is the Chief Compliance Officer to BlackRock's U.S. Mutual Funds (since 2014), Closed-End Funds (since 2014), and iShares Exchange-Traded Funds (since 2006) (the "Funds") and the Funds' registered investment advisers, the Advisor and BlackRock Fund Advisors.
 Mr. Park became a Managing Director of BlackRock following the merger of Barclays Global Investors ("BGI") with BlackRock in 2009 (the "Merger").
 Prior to the Merger, from 2006, he served as Chief Compliance Officer to BGI's Mutual Funds and iShares Exchange-Traded Funds and their registered investment adviser, Barclays Global Fund Advisors.
 Prior to joining BGI, Mr. Park was employed by American Century Investments where he served as Chief Compliance Officer from 2004 to 2006 and as Counsel from 1995 to 2004.
 Mr. Park has a B.A. and a J.D. from the University of Michigan, Ann Arbor.